KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

-All completed stories so far has pass their acceptance testing, however there are some unexpected behavior that occur with some of the stories that implement the UIs.
-The main issue was that when using a service to verify login, it doesn't always update the page with a success message.
-It hangs on the loading message even though it got a valid response.
-There is an issue with the way the subscribe method is used on observable object.
-A temporary solution was made, but a more permanent soulution need to be implemented.
+All completed stories pass their acceptance testing, but some UI stories have other issues.
+A recent release has fixed outstanding log in issues, but a remaining quirk is that when logging in with a username that does not exist, a console error is generated.
+This does not impact the functionality of log in.
+Admin privileges are successfully loaded, but they do not impact the site yet.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage